impleri/item-skills/readme.md

 });
 ```

+### Caveats

+JEI integration does not remove recipes related to the `unconsumable` flag.
+It does hide the recipes from right-clicking
+on the ingredient.
+However, it does not remove the recipe itself -- only `unconsumable` does that.

 ## Modpacks

 Want to use this in a modpack?
 Great!
 This was designed with modpack developers in mind.
 No need to ask.